Troubleshoot gateways - Power BI

-- Setup constrained delegation in your Active Directory (AD)
+- Set up constrained delegation in your Active Directory.

-The FailedToImpersonateUserException will happen if you are not able to impersonate on behalf of another user.
-This could also happen if the account you are trying to impersonate is from another domain than the one the gateway service domain is on (this is a limitation).
+The FailedToImpersonateUserException happens if you're unable to impersonate on behalf of another user.
+This error could also happen if the account you're trying to impersonate is from another domain than the one the gateway service domain is on.
+This is a limitation.

-- Verify that the configuration is correct as per the steps in the ImpersonationLevel section above
+- Verify that the configuration is correct as per the steps in the previous "ImpersonationLevel" section.

-- Ensure that the userid it's trying to impersonate is a valid AD Account
+- Ensure that the user ID it's trying to impersonate is a valid Active Directory account.

-You will get the 1033 error when your external Id that is configured in SAP HANA is not matching the login if the user is impersonated using the UPN (email@example.com).
-In the logs you will see the “Original UPN 'firstname.lastname@example.org' replaced with a new UPN 'email@example.com' at the top of the error logs as seen below.”
+You get the 1033 error when your external ID that's configured in SAP HANA doesn't match the sign-in if the user is impersonated by using the UPN (firstname.lastname@example.org).
+In the logs, you see "Original UPN 'email@example.com' replaced with a new UPN 'firstname.lastname@example.org'" at the top of the error logs, as seen here:

-SAP HANA requires the impersonated user to use the sAMAccountName attribute in AD (user alias).
-If this is not correct, you will see the 1033 error.
+SAP HANA requires the impersonated user to use the sAMAccountName attribute in Active Directory (user alias).
+If this attribute isn't correct, you see the 1033 error.

-In the logs you should see the sAMAccountName (alias) and not the UPN, which is the alias followed by the domain (firstname.lastname@example.org)
+In the logs, you see the sAMAccountName (alias) and not the UPN, which is the alias followed by the domain (email@example.com).